Updated: Jun 12

 Good question and yes, that question gets at the core challenge of privatizing a public good like human health.
 Keep in mind, this article is about how to make the most of today's medical system as it is.
 This question addresses my thesis and recommendations for the future.

 At some point, if this high deductible / improved long-term health strategy is used by enough people, it could be the undoing of the current sickcare industry.
 I mentioned before, medical insurance is a statistical game.
-It only works if the revenues [which are the premiums paid by the entire insured population, sick or healthy] are greater than costs [which is the numerator (sick people) divided by the denominator (the total population of sick and healthy people) times the total cost of care]. [xvii] Most countries in the world have some form of social health system, for that very reason.
-Private insurance of public goods may not work because of adverse selection - this is where the population insured is more likely to claim the risk being insured.
+It only works if the revenues [which are the premiums paid by the entire insured population, sick or healthy] are greater than costs [which is the numerator (sick people) divided by the denominator (the total population of sick and healthy people) times the total cost of care]. [xix] Most countries in the world have some form of social health system, for that very reason.
+Private insurance of public goods may not work because of adverse selection - this is where the population insured is more likely to claim the risk of being insured.

 Today, most countries manage adverse selection with public policies encouraging and creating accountability for long-term health.
 This puts upward pressure on the healthy denominator - which causes reduced costs for the insurer.
 That is good!
 Healthier people mean lower insurance premiums.